The way you market your membership website will decide its fate.

 After this, the name of the game is establishing and maintaining a relationship with the customer.

-There are a few ways to use Facebook groups for marketing your website.
+There are a few ways to use Facebook groups to market your membership website.
 Ultimately, you need to provide value for your customers.

 You could do this by sending emails inviting people to join, or including a link on your sales page, as well as speaking to customers directly when they add a comment.